Fauci: CDC looking at changing mask guidelines

 - Oops!Something went wrong.Please try again later.

-Dr. Anthony Fauci said Sunday that the Centers for Disease Control and Prevention is examining whether to reinstate mask guidance for even fully vaccinated people in public.
+Dr. Anthony Fauci said Sunday that the Centers for Disease Control and Prevention is examining whether to reinstate mask guidance even for fully vaccinated people in public.

-"This is under active consideration," Fauci told CNN anchor Jake Tapper when asked if masks should be brought back for vaccinated Americans.
+"This is under active consideration," Fauci told CNN anchor Jake Tapper, when asked if masks should be brought back for vaccinated Americans.

-Tapper had cited , which said that the Biden administration's top health officials are holding "preliminary conversations" on whether to urge vaccinated people to wear masks in public.
-The Washington Post also that the talks were in a" preliminary phase and their result could be as simple as new messaging from top White House officials."
+Tapper had cited CNN's reporting, which said that the Biden administration's top health officials are holding "preliminary conversations" on whether to urge vaccinated people to wear masks again in public.
+The Washington Post also reported that the talks were in a "preliminary phase and their result could be as simple as new messaging from top White House officials."

-The reported conversations are occurring as the highly contagious Delta variant runs rampant in states with lower vaccination rates. are responsible for 40 percent of all new U.S. coronavirus cases, White House pandemic response coordinator Jeff Zients said last week.
+The reported conversations are occurring as the highly contagious Delta variant runs rampant in states with lower vaccination rates.
+Missouri, Texas and Florida are responsible for 40 percent of all new U.S. coronavirus cases, White House pandemic response coordinator Jeff Zients said last week.

-Although coronavirus cases are still much lower than during the peak of the pandemic, the that weekly cases had risen 46 percent compared to the previous seven-day period.
+Although the number of coronavirus cases is still much lower than during the peak of the pandemic, the CDC reported Thursday that weekly cases had risen by 46 percent compared to the previous seven-day period.

 Dr. Anthony Fauci says US is "going in the wrong direction" as the number of Covid-19 cases continues to rise, particularly among unvaccinated Americans. https://t.co/BtMUrX2WfD #CNNSOTU pic.twitter.com/QxPOQ3d2J3